lavanet/lava/x/pairing/README.md

 Providers are entities that have access to blockchains and want to monetize that access by providing services to consumers.
 Providers stake tokens under a geolocation and supported specifications (e.g. Ethereum JSON-RPC in U.S. East), once active they must provide service to consumers.
 Providers run the lava process and the desired blockchain or service (e.g. Ethereum JSON-RPC) they are providing access for.

-Note, a provider stakes its funds using its vault address and run the Lava provider process using the provider's operator address.
+Note, a provider stakes its funds using its vault address and runs the Lava provider process using the its operator address.
 All the provider's rewards are sent to its vault address.

 #### Stake